 Cocktails are even more expensive, especially if you go to one of the popular secret bars in Kuala Lumpur.
 Click here to read about how to find the best speakeasies in the city.

-When looking for cheap places to eat in Kuala Lumpur it is important to try to avoid tourist locations.
+When looking for cheap restaurants to eat at in Kuala Lumpur it is important to try to avoid tourist locations.
 Here prices will be significantly higher, even for fast-food chains.

 This list includes a variety of food courts and hidden spots for lunch close to KLCC.
 Most of these places are frequented by office workers during their lunch break which is why they tend to be very quiet during the weekends.
 The locals know best where to find the cheapest food.